carbon-language/carbon-lang/flang/documentation/Calls.md

 Other uses of procedures besides calls may also require explicit interfaces, such as procedure pointer assignment, type-bound procedure bindings, &c.

-Note that `INTENT` attributes do not, by themselves, require the use of explicit interface; neither do dummy procedures.

 ### Implicit interfaces